Want to meet guys at University? We’re here to help you hit the campus hard!

 Whatever platform you’re using, once you send someone naked photos, it’s impossible to control what happens to them.
 It’s fairly common for private photos that you’ve sent as part of a hook-up conversation to somehow end up on the internet.

 In some professions, having naked photos in the public domain – photos that could be seen as embarrassing or compromising – could negatively impact your career.
 It’s best to proceed with caution.

-The reality is that some level of naked photos will often be required in order for you to seal the deal.
-One way to handle it is to send separate face and body shots – that way, if the photos go public your naked photos aren’t easily connected back to you.
+The reality is that when it comes to connecting with other guys, some level of naked photos will generally be required in order for you to seal the deal.
+One way to handle it is to send separate face and body shots – that way, if the photos go public then your naked photos aren’t as easily connected back to you.

-Go on, get out there and have some fun!
+Go on, hit the campus hard – get out there and have some fun!